This is a beginning to intermediate level course. After completing this course, mental health professionals will be able to:

 Gallbladder Disease includes gallstones and inflammation or infection of the gallbladder and is more common in overweight individuals.
 Gallstones are clusters of solid material that form in the gallbladder and are made mostly of cholesterol, sometimes causing abdominal or back pain.
 Overweight individuals produce more cholesterol (a fat-like substance found in the body), which is a risk factor for gallstones.
 Plus they may develop an enlarged gallbladder which means the organ does not work properly.

-Rapid weight loss of more than 3 pounds a week can increase the chances of developing gallstones.
-Weight loss of ½ to 2 pounds a week lessens this likelihood.
+Rapid weight loss of more than three pounds a week can increase the chances of developing gallstones.
+Weight loss of one-half to two pounds a week lessens this likelihood.
 Reaching a healthy weight reduces the overall risk.

 Losing weight and exercising can help control blood sugar levels and reduce build-up of fat in the liver.

-Pregnancy complications are an increased risk of being overweight and obese.
+Pregnancy complications carry an increased risk due to being overweight and obese.
 Both mother and baby can be adversely affected.
 These complications include gestational diabetes (high blood sugar), pre-eclampsia (high blood pressure), and/or cesarean delivery or complications from this kind of delivery.
 Overweight or obese pregnant women are more likely to develop insulin resistance, high blood sugar, and high blood pressure.
 There are also associated risks with surgery, anesthesia, increased operative time, and blood loss.

 Losing weight can reduce these health risks including the risk of developing diabetes later in life.